 2021-2022 Anne Ray Intern

 Racquel West comes to the IARC from Seattle, where she has worked as the Collections Outreach Coordinator at the Burke Museum’s Bill Holm Center for the Study of Northwest Native Art since 2019.
 West earned her Bachelor of Arts in Geography and History with a Minor in American Indian Studies from University of Washington in 2020.
-She has also previously worked as an archivist for the Suquamish Museum in Washington.
+She has also previously worked as a volunteer archivist for the Suquamish Museum in Washington.
 West is interested in better understanding how museums can be utilized to effect large-scale change within our society by shifting toward community-driven processes.
 In the future, she plans to pursue a PhD in Information and Archival Studies.

 During her time on campus, West looks forward learning from IARC’s collections and programs.
 She explained that “by examining these stored knowledge systems we can relate their intentions and practices to establishing community driven engagement and protocols within museum databases and design.
 Ultimately, fostering the cyclical relationship between art and land, as well as, between communities and the Center.”